Gas station clerk saves woman from being kidnapped

 RELATED: Woman in her 70s rescued from kidnapper after chase, Oakland police say

 "I knew that if I left the door locked they would have caught on to something and probably took off.
 So I went back up there and I unlocked the door.
-They seriously had no idea that I knew anything," said Pritchet.
+They seriously had no idea that I knew anything," said Pritchett.

 Minutes later, officers storm in with guns drawn and arrested 18-year-old Anthony Sandoval and eventually, three juvenile suspects.